Success is where preparation and opportunity meet.

 Knowing the Completions and Conditions creates an In-Use Monitor Performance Track Ratio (IUMPR).
 This ratio allows CARB to track the frequency of a readiness flag monitor test that runs long enough to detect a failing component or system.
 Understanding this ratio can be invaluable for the technician when identifying difficult-to-complete readiness flags.

-CARB established the below minimum in-use ratios for 2010 and newer vehicles.
+CARB established the minimum in-use ratios below for 2010 and newer vehicles.
 During the phase-in years of 2007-2009, the In-Use Monitor Performance Ratio (IUMPR) requirements were 0.100 for all tracked readiness flags.
 These are the minimum acceptable ratios established by CARB but unacceptable for the technician.
 The ratio displayed in MODE $09 on the vehicle gives the technician an idea of the chances of completing a readiness flag or flags.

 The following capture is from a vehicle equipped with a 0.040” EVAP leak detection monitor test.
 The minimum CARB ratio for a 0.040” EVAP leak detection monitor test is .520 (0.40” Leak).
 This particular vehicle is well below the minimum acceptable ratio.